emoon/minifb/README.md

 Note: OpenGL and iOS have hardware support for syncing.
 Other systems will use software syncing.
 Including MacOS Metal.

-To use this you need to call the function:
+In order to be able to use it you need to call the function:

 ```c
 bool                mfb_wait_sync(struct mfb_window *window);